-Arizona Criminal Justice Commission Notes to Summary of Drug and Gang Enforcement Account Distributions Year Ended June 30, 2004, and from Inception to June 30, 2004
+Arizona Criminal Justice Commission Notes to Summary of Drug and Gang Enforcement Account Distributions Year Ended June 30, 2005, and from Inception to June 30, 2005

 - Note 1 Arizona Revised Statutes (A.R.S.) §41-2402(A) established the Drug and Gang Enforcement Account (Account) within the Criminal Justice Enhancement Fund to be used for the purpose of enhancing efforts to deter, investigate, prosecute, adjudicate, and punish drug offenders and members of criminal street gangs.
 To fund this effort, A.R.S. §41-2402(B) and (C) require the Arizona Criminal Justice Commission (Commission) to distribute monies from the Account within prescribed limits based on a plan of expenditures submitted to the Joint Legislative Budget Committee.
 Further, A.R.S. §41-2402(F) requires that any federal monies or state matching monies in the Account be allocated by the Commission pursuant to a plan approved by the federal government, notwithstanding the limitations prescribed in subsection B of the statute.
-The Summary of Drug and Gang Enforcement Account Distributions presents the results of such funding by type of activity specified by A.R.S. §41-2402 for the year ended June 30, 2004, and since the Account's inception in August 1987 to June 30, 2004. - Note 2 The proceedings of the Commission's open meeting, dated May 15, 2003, and submitted to the Joint Legislative Budget Committee established the proposed distribution by activity (i.e., investigation, prosecution, adjudication, detention, and so forth) for the Account. - Note 3 Nonfederal distributions for the Arizona Drug and Gang Prevention Resource Center were made from state appropriations of the fees collected pursuant to A.R.S. §12-284(E).
+The Summary of Drug and Gang Enforcement Account Distributions presents the results of such funding by type of activity specified by A.R.S. §41-2402 for the year ended June 30, 2005, and since the Account's inception in August 1987 to June 30, 2005. - Note 2 The proceedings of the Commission's open meeting, dated May 25, 2004, and submitted to the Joint Legislative Budget Committee established the proposed distribution by activity (i.e., investigation, prosecution, adjudication, detention, and so forth) for the Account. - Note 3 Nonfederal distributions for the Arizona Drug and Gang Prevention Resource Center were made from state appropriations of the fees collected pursuant to A.R.S. §12-284 and distributed pursuant to A.R.S. §12-284.03(A)(1).
 For all other activities, nonfederal distributions were made from fines and forfeits collected pursuant to A.R.S. §13-811(C) and the federally mandated matching contributions to the program made by the subrecipients. - Note 4 Reversions consist of adjustments resulting from subrecipient-monitoring reviews performed by the Commission.
 These reversions are either deposited into the Account for redistribution in the following year or reverted to the federal government. - Note 5 42 United States Code §3759(a) requires each state receiving federal Byrne Formula Grant Program monies to allocate at least 5 percent of its total grant award for the improvement of criminal justice records.
-Such distributions were made from federal and subrecipient matching Byrne Formula Grant Program monies to the Criminal Justice Records Improvement Program. - Note 6 During the year ended June 30, 2004 the Commission changed its method of accounting for subrecipient matching monies.
+Such distributions were made from federal and subrecipient matching Byrne Formula Grant Program monies to the Criminal Justice Records Improvement Program. - Note 6 During fiscal year 2003-04, the Commission changed its method of accounting for subrecipient matching monies.
 Matching monies from subrecipients are no longer collected by the Commission and distributed from the Drug and Gang Enforcement Account.
 Subrecipients report spent match monies on their monthly financial reports.
-For the year ended June 30, 2004 and subsequent, subrecipient match monies are excluded from the summary as they are no longer considered distributions from the account.
-However, total inception to June 30, 2003 nonfederal distributions include subrecipient matching monies.
+As of July 1, 2003, subrecipient match monies are excluded from the summary as they are no longer considered distributions from the account.
+However, total distributions from inception to June 30, 2003 still include subrecipient matching monies.